 As an evidence of it, today public is much more aware of contact sports, football, lacrosse, soccer, boxing, etc., and dangerous side effects of these competitive sports, including concussion.
 Did this change anything?

-On that thought, my partner wrote an interesting piece on concussion awareness https://medicalmassage-edu.com/contemplation-about-concussion/ Although I would like to take a credit, that’s probably a year prior to this movie I wrote an article on concussion for Massage Magazine.
+On that thought, my partner wrote an interesting piece on concussion awareness "A contemplation about "Concussion"".
+Although I would like to take a credit, that's probably a year prior to this movie I wrote an article on concussion for Massage Magazine.
 I was inspired when saw an interview of Ray Rice.

 Personally, I wasn't aware on pandemics of brain trauma in the US until the incidents with Ray Rice.